 Russia has a sufficient supply of various kinds of cluster munitions, of various kinds.
-Until now, we have not done this, have not used them, and we have not had such a need, despite the well-known shortage of ammunition at a certain period of time, including for us, but we have not done this.
+Until now, we have not done this, have not used them, and we have not had such a need, despite the well-known shortage of ammunition at a certain period of time, including ours, but we have not done this.

-Cluster munitions in the world
+Cluster Munitions in the World

 Many models of cluster munitions do not detonate immediately.
 They can lie in the ground, in the ruins of houses, infrastructure facilities for years, even after the conflict in which they were used has ended.